Chronic Snoring Treatment in Port Neches, TX

 - Obstructive Sleep Apnea – OSA is the most serious cause of snoring.
 Obstructive Sleep Apnea is when airway obstruction during sleep results in short periods of time where the snorer stops breathing.
 OSA is often linked to sleep deprivation, heart attack, irregular heartbeat and high blood pressure.

-Treating Snoring in Port Neches, TX
+What is the Treatment for Snoring in Port Neches, TX?

 To treat snoring, Dr. Herndon may recommend the following options: